The Highly Under-Rated Character Map Tool on the Windows OS

 - The Character Map main page now shows fewer characters and a smaller box, the Group By box, that appears immediately to its right.
 This box has a sub-heading of Unicode Subrange.

-Note: Going into the details of typefaces and Unicode is beyond the scope of this tutorial.
+Note: Going into the details of fonts and Unicode is beyond the scope of this tutorial.
+For more information on fonts, see the O'Reilly book .
+Fonts & Encodings: From Advanced Typography to Unicode and Everything in Between

 - Scroll up and down the Group By box contents and you will see some familiar names: General Punctuation, Currency, Number Forms, Arrows, Symbols & Dingbats, and a host of other choices.

-- To retrieve a symbol for use in your project, first click on it in the Character Map.
+- To retrieve a character for use in your text, first click on it in the Character Map.
+For example, é.

 - Click Select.
-Your symbol appears in the Characters to copy box and the Copy button becomes available.
+Your symbol appears in the Characters to copy box and the Copy button becomes active.

 - Click Copy.
 Whatever is in the Characters to copy box will be copied to your clipboard.